kglw-dot-net/phase1/setlists/_posts/2023-03-17-les-docks-lausanne.md

 <!--snippet-->

 #### Notes
-This show is currently in progress.
+This setlist is currently under review by KGLW.net staff.